Founded April 2017; joined incubator December 2017

 CEO Simcha Shore

-Information systems specialist with 10+ years’ experience leading R&D projects, including drones, tracking, and analysis; 21 years in IDF/intelligence R&D; MA, social sciences
+Information systems specialist with 10+ years’ experience leading R&D projects, including drones, tracking, and analysis; previously, CEO, Drone Insights; 21 years in IDF/intelligence R&D and project management; MA, social sciences

-15 years’ experience as a field agronomist; research engineer, Gilat Research Center, Agricultural Research Organization, Israel's Ministry of Agriculture; crop protection agronomist, Mishkei Hevel Aza; farm manager, Genesis Seed Co.; MSc, desert agriculture
+15 years’ experience as a field agronomist for Israel's Ministry of Agriculture; research engineer, Gilat Research Center, Agricultural Research Organization, Israel's Ministry of Agriculture; crop protection agronomist, Mishkei Hevel Aza; farm manager, Genesis Seed Co.; MSc, desert agriculture

 Farms are losing a significant percentage (about 20%) of their yield to disease.
 At the same time, farmers are looking to reduce the amount of chemical pesticides and fungicides used to treat disease to lower high pesticide costs and comply with increasing regulations.

 Today, scouts perform visual checks in different parts of the field every few days.
 However, this provides limited coverage (between 5% and 10%), so diseases are often detected only at later stages when its has spread and caused significant damage.
 New technologies gaining traction include drones for aerial imaging and in-field precision ag systems/apps; yet, none offer the efficient, accurate, and complete coverage needed to catch disease at the earliest stages.